NixOS/rfcs/rfcs/0094-use-matrix-for-official-chat.md

 [drawbacks]: #drawbacks

 * Long-term IRC users might find it difficult to get used to a different chat platform and client.
 However, we consider the aforementioned benefits to outweigh this drawback.
 * Participating in the conversations requires an account on a homeserver.
+However, due to the many publicly usable homeservers and the ability to self-host a homeserver if so desired, we do not consider this to be a significant concern in practice.

 # Alternatives
 [alternatives]: #alternatives